opdev3/opd/README.md

 Peer-to-peer lending platforms presage a more inclusive and accessible financial services system.

+---

 # OPD 0.71
 This version allows users to use only XTZ as collateral and supports FA1.2 standard tokens

----

-The functionality of this version consists of several simple steps:

-1. `Log In` Enter the system with your wallet.
-2. `Borrow.` Create a borrow request by providing the necessary information, like the choice of a token you want to borrow ( = the reward token), the number of tokens to borrow, the number of tokens as collateral and the reward, time (loan term).
-There is an optional field *"Deadline"* for liquidation of the request if it wasn't accepted by a creditor:
-- **Loan.** Select a token from the select list.
-- **Reward.** Paid in selected token (Loan).
-- **Colateral.** Tezos XTZ as a default in this version.
-- **Loan Term.** For how long will be the loan taken.
-- **Deadline.** Optional field.
-Loan request termination date.
-3. `Lend.` View borrowing requests from other users and lend requested tokens.
-4. `Deals.` View and repay existing deals - both borrowings and lendings

 # How it works for lenders